 Once disconnected, turn the water supply ON and check the taste of water from the line.

 If the water tastes good, reconnect the unit and proceed to next step below.
 However, if the taste is present directly from the water supply line, then that could be the cause.

 Replace filter every six months.

 It is recommended that the water filter be replaced every six months or more often as needed.
-This can vary from household to household, depending on frequency of use, water quality, and style of filter.
+This can vary from household to household, depending on the frequency of use, water quality, and style of filter.
 If the water filter has not been replaced in the last 4-6 months, the water or ice may develop an unpleasant taste or odor.

 If the water taste fine but the ice doesn’t, this is the result of water softeners in the water.
-Water softeners do not have a taste in a liquid state, but when frozen the chemical properties of the softeners change.
+Water softeners do not have taste in a liquid state, but when frozen the chemical properties of the softeners change.
 This is why ice can taste different than the water.
-This is not the result of the unit, but of softeners added to the water.Next Step
+This is not the result of the unit, but the softeners added to the water.Next Step

-If the unit is not used often, the water will sit in the water lines and the reservoir.
-This will sometimes give the water a funny taste.
-Dispose of the first few glasses and try again.
+If the unit is not used often, water will sit in the water lines and the reservoir.
+This will give the water a funny taste.
+Dispose off the first few glasses (2 gallons) and try again.